-Time to Live (TTL) is a value associated with a DNS record that tells other servers how long to cache the DNS record.
-Longer TTLs mean that DNS resolvers cache the data longer, and it can take longer for changes to propagate to various DNS servers across the globe.
+TTL is a value associated with a DNS record that tells other servers how long to cache the DNS record.
+Longer TTLs cause the DNS resolvers to cache the data longer, and it can take longer for changes to propagate to various DNS servers across the globe.

 Checking the current TTL

 The most accurate way to verify the TTL for a DNS record is to check with the DNS provider directly.
 Alternatively, the TTL can be verified by querying the DNS record on the command line of a user’s local machine.

 The following steps explain how to verify the TTL for a root domain or a subdomain.
 The root domain is typically the last two parts of a domain.
 For example, the root of example.com is example.com, and the root of subdomain.example.com is example.com.

 Some top level domains (TLD) use two segments, such as .co.uk.
 For example, example.co.uk and www.example.co.uk, both have the root domain example.co.uk.

 - In a shell or terminal window, run

 The domain example.com is used in this example:

 $ dig +nssearch example.com SOA ns.icann.org. noc.dns.icann.org.
 2022031402 7200 3600 1209600 3600 from server 184.108.40.206 in 59 ms. SOA ns.icann.org. noc.dns.icann.org.
 2022031402 7200 3600 1209600 3600 from server 220.127.116.11 in 60 ms.

 The nameserver for the root domain is located in the first line of the command’s output, and often starts with